 A vampire must belong to the appropriate sect to receive a title.
 If a vampire with a title changes clans or sects to a clan or sect inappropriate for his title, he loses the benefit of the title until his clan or sect changes appropriately.
 If he receives a new title, or if his title is contested (see Contested Titles, sec.
 4.2), he immediately yields the old title.

 One of the major sects is the Camarilla, which is composed of seven clans: Brujah, Malkavian, Nosferatu, Toreador, Tremere and Ventrue, as well as the Caitiff.
 Some vampire cards from older sets do not have any sect designation -- these vampires are all Camarilla vampires.

 Only Camarilla vampires can hold the Camarilla titles primogen, prince, justicar and Inner Circle member.
 Additionally, each clan's justicar and Inner Circle titles are unique (see Contested Titles, sec.
 4.2) and can only be held by vampires of that clan.
 The title of prince is associated with a particular city and can be contested by another vampire who claims any title to the same city.
 The title of primogen is not unique and cannot be contested.

 The second major sect is the Sabbat, which is composed of 15 clans: the antitribu clans (corrupted versions of some of the main clans) and the Lasombra, Tzimisce, Pander, Ahrimanes, Blood Brothers, Harbingers of Skulls and Kiasyd.
 These clans' icons all have the Sabbat wax seal underneath.
 Only Sabbat vampires can hold the Sabbat titles bishop, archbishop, priscus, cardinal and regent.
 Like Camarilla princes, the title of archbishop is associated with a particular city and can be contested by another vampire who claims any title to the same city.
-The other Sabbat titles are not unique and cannot be contested.
 The title of regent is unique (see Contested Titles, sec.
 4.2).
-The regent counts as cardinal by cards and other effects, but has an additional vote as well.
+The other Sabbat titles are not unique and cannot be contested.